KoreTeknology/Blender-Generative-AI-Addon/README.md

 ---

-## Saving user data as Data collection?
+## Learning from users, saving data as collection?

+Objectives: Collecting user data and processing it locally allows you to create personalized artistic and technical models, ready to be used in a new nodetree.
 - Many options: Structural, Lineal, Hierachical...
 - Json files storage path

-Collecting user data and processing it locally allows you to create personalized artistic and technical models, ready to be used in a new nodetree.

 <table>
 <tr>